kenatiod/MUT/Understanding Machine Understanding.md

 ______________

 #### References for Chapter 1:

+Chalmers, D. J. (1996).
+The conscious mind: In search of a fundamental theory.
+Oxford University Press.

+Churchland, P. M., & Churchland, P. S. (1990).
+Could a machine think?
+Scientific American, 262(1), 32-39.

+Dautenhahn, K. (2007).
+Socially intelligent robots: Dimensions of human-robot interaction.
+Philosophical Transactions of the Royal Society B: Biological Sciences, 362(1480), 679-704.

+Dennett, D. C. (1980).
+The milk of human intentionality.
+Behavioral and Brain Sciences, 3(3), 428-430.

+Dennett, D. C. (1987).
+The intentional stance.
+MIT Press.

+Fodor, J. A. (1980).
+Searle on what only brains can do.
+Behavioral and Brain Sciences, 3(3), 431-432.

+French, R. M. (2000).
+The Turing Test: The first 50 years.
+Trends in Cognitive Sciences, 4(3), 115-122.

+Glenberg, A. M., & Robertson, D. A. (2000).
+Symbol grounding and meaning: A comparison of high-dimensional and embodied theories of meaning.
+Journal of Memory and Language, 43(3), 379-401.

+Gunning, D., & Aha, D. W. (2019).
+DARPA's explainable artificial intelligence program.
+AI Magazine, 40(2), 44-58.

+Harnad, S. (1990).
+The symbol grounding problem.
+Physica D: Nonlinear Phenomena, 42(1-3), 335-346.

+Harnad, S. (1992).
+The Turing Test is not a trick: Turing indistinguishability is a scientific criterion.
+ACM SIGART Bulletin, 3(4), 9-10.

+Chollet, F. (2019).
+On the measure of intelligence. arXiv preprint arXiv:1911.01547.

+Lipton, Z. C. (2018).
+The mythos of model interpretability: In machine learning, the concept of interpretability is both important and slippery.
+Queue, 16(3), 31-57.

 #### References for Chapter 2:

 Barsalou, L. W. (2008).
 Grounded cognition.
 Annual Review of Psychology, 59, 617-645.